abhishekPurandare-obs/Image_Classfier/README.md

 `python send_request.py --sm-endpoint model-abhi1 --path dog.jpg`

-In hindsight, I would have to say that the training with your own container makes things unnecessarily complicated.
+In hindsight, I would have to say that the training with your own container makes things quite complicated.
 It would be better to use a pre-built container.
-But the deployment is quite easy and quick to deal with.
+But the deployment is easy and quick using MLflow SageMaker.
 Still, the endpoint is taking an array as input.
 I have yet to explore how to perform pre-processing and post-processing to a SageMaker endpoint.
 But it is possible to set up an AWS Lambda function that takes the raw image input, performs the pre-processing on the image, and invokes the endpoint.